Pioneers of Thermal Conductivity Measurement

 Akira Nagashima

-With research interests in the areas of energy and heat transfer, Dr. Akira Nagashima is known for his active role in the field of thermal conductivity.
-As the former executive director of international affairs at Yokohama National University, Nagashima is a member of several scientific committees, including the international organizing committee of the European Conference on Thermophysical Properties, an executive member of the Asian Thermophysical Properties Conference, and the President of the Japan Society of Mechanical Engineers.
+Dr. Akira Nagashima is known for his active role in the field of thermal conductivity.
+He is a member of several scientific committees, like international organizing committee of the European Conference on Thermophysical Properties.

 Yeram S. Touloukian